Wookiee: Fictional history

 During the period of the Galactic Empire's reign, Kashyyyk, like all other planets in the galaxy, was forced into obeying the policies of the Empire.
 On one such occasion, following the destruction of the first Death Star, the Empire, under the direction of Darth Vader, went on a search for the rebels responsible.
 Kashyyyk was put under a blockade, along with Tatooine, in an attempt to locate Han Solo and Chewbacca.
 It was on a day when Chewbacca was returning home to his family to celebrate the sacred Wookiee holiday of Life Day that the Empire raided Chewie's home.
 They did not find him.

-Darth Vader also discovers his secret apprentice Galen Marek while raiding Kashyyyk in The Force Unleashed.
+Darth Vader also discovered his secret apprentice Galen Marek while raiding Kashyyyk in The Force Unleashed.

-On another such occasion, the Rebel Alliance, before the destruction of the first Death Star, attempted to raid the planet with Han Solo.
-The plan is to free the Wookiee population from enslavement.
-The Empire stops them.
-Han Solo flees in the Millennium Falcon.
+On another such occasion, the Rebel Alliance, before the destruction of the first Death Star, formed a plan to free the Wookiee population from enslavement.
+Together with Han Solo, the Rebel Alliance attempted to raid the planet but was ultimately stopped by the Empire.
+Han Solo then fled in the Millennium Falcon.